 Even more than other Marveloc technologies and machine-vision technologies, the use of M-Rays is an innovative alternative to applying conventional radioactive and nuclear measurement technologies.
 These conventional technologies require emission licenses since they typically use nuclear isotopes or high-voltage (>5kV) X-Ray tubes.
 They are not compatible with humans and the environment and governments therefore implement aggressive regulations or in some cases phase-out policies.
 Marveloc sensing technologies comprise of M-Ray (electro-magnetic), L-Ray (laser), C-Ray (capacitive) and U-Ray (ultrasound).

-In the industry there are two common types of radio elements can be distinguished:
+In the industry there are two common types of radiation based measurement concepts:

-X-ray sensors are cleaner, and follow a sort of ‘on-uit’ principle.
-When an X-ray system is switched off there is no radiation, making it a cleaner and safer alternative – however less accurate.
+X-ray sensors are a bit more sustainable than beta radiation, and they follow a sort of ‘on/off’ principle.
+When an X-ray system is switched off there is no radiation, making it a cleaner and safer alternative – however less accurate and providing a measurement output which significantly depends on the chemical compound being measured.
 X-ray technology is subject to a range of regulations and obligations.